MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-to-trim-existing-versions-from-sites-or-libraries.md

 ---

-# Schedule Job to Trim existing Versions from Sites or Libraries - Tutorial4
+# Schedule Job to Trim existing Versions from Sites or Libraries - Tutorial

 This article describes how Site Administrators can trim existing version history on a Site or Document Library.
 In this tutorial we will cover: